-Decision for dispute CAC-UDRP-101560
+Decision for dispute CAC-UDRP-106690

-Case number CAC-UDRP-101560
+Case number CAC-UDRP-106690

-Time of filing 2017-06-08 09:30:55
+Time of filing 2024-07-12 11:30:19

-Domain names arcelormtal.com
+Domain names arcelor-mittals.com

-Case administra tor
+Case administrator

-Organization Iveta Špiclová (Czech Arbitration Court) (Case admin)
+Name Olga Dvořáková (Case admin)

 Complainant

-Organization ARCELORMITTAL SA
+Organization ARCELORMITTAL

-Complainant repr esentative
+Complainant representative

-Organization
+Organization NAMESHIELD S.A.S.

-Nameshield (Maxime Benoist)

-Respondent

-Name

-Kevin Solis

-OTHER LEGAL PROCEEDINGS

-The Panel is not aware of any other legal proceedings that relate to the Disputed domain name.

-IDENTIFICATION OF RIGHTS

-The Complainant is the registered owner of international word trademark "ArcelorMittal", reg. no. 947686, filed on 25 May 2007, registered on 3 August 2007, registered for goods and services in classes 6, 7, 9, 12, 19, 21, 39, 40, 41 and 42 ("Complainant's Trademark").

-The Disputed domain name <arcelormtal.com> was registered on 24 May 2017.
+Respondent Name Charlotte Elizabeth Wright OTHER LEGAL PROCEEDINGS The Panel is not aware of any other legal proceedings which are pending or decided and which relate to the disputed domain name.
+IDENTIFICATION OF RIGHTS The Complainant is the registered owner of international word trademark "ArcelorMittal", reg. no. 947686, filed on 25 May 2007, registered on 3 August 2007, registered for goods and services in classes 6, 7, 9, 12, 19, 21, 39, 40, 41 and 42 ("Complainant's Trademark").
+The disputed domain name <arcelor-mittals.com> was registered on 10 July 2024.
+FACTUAL BACKGROUND As the Respondent did not file any response to the complaint, the Panel took into account the following facts asserted by the Complainant (and supported by the documentary evidence submitted by the Complainant) and unchallenged by the Respondent: - (a) the Complainant is the largest steel and mining company in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging.
+It holds sizeable captive supplies of raw materials and operates extensive distribution networks; - (b) the Complainant is the owner of the Complainant's Trademark; - (c) the Complainant owns various domain names including the same distinctive wording ARCELORMITTAL; - (d) the disputed domain name was registered on 10 July 2024; and - (e) there is no website under the disputed domain but its MX records are configured.
+The Complainant seeks transfer of the disputed domain name to the Complainant.
+PARTIES CONTENTIONS THE COMPLAINANT:

-FACTUAL BACKGROUND

-As the Respondent did not file any response to the complaint, the Panel took into account the following facts asserted by the Claimant (and supported by the documentary evidence submitted by the Claimant) and unchallenged by the Respondent:

-(a) the Complainant is the largest steel and mining company in the world and is the market leader in steel for use in automotive, construction, household appliances and packaging with operations in more than 60 countries.
-It holds sizeable captive supplies of raw materials and operates extensive distribution networks;

-(b) the Complainant is the owner of the Complainant's Trademark ;

-(c) the Complainant owns various domain names including the same distinctive wording ARCELORMITTAL ;

-(d) the Disputed domain name was registered on 24 May 2017 ; and

-(e) under the Disputed domain name there was a website displaying sponsored links in relation with the Complainant.

-The Complainant seeks transfer of the Disputed domain name to the Complainant.

-PARTIES CONTENTIONS

-THE COMPLAINANT:

-In addition to the above factual assertions, the Complainant also contends the following: (i) Disputed domain name is confusingly similar to the Complainant's Trademark; (ii) Disputed domain name is also a clear case of "typosquatting", i.e. the Disputed domain name contains an obvious misspelling of the Complainant's Trademark; (iii) the Respondent is not affiliated with the Complainant nor authorized by it in any way to use Complainant's Trademark.
-The Complainant does not carry out any activity for, nor has any business with the Respondent; (iv) the website operated under the Disputed domain name contains parking page displaying pay per click links in relation with the Complainant.
-The Complainant contends that this is not legitimate non-commercial or fair use of the Disputed domain name; (v) registering the Disputed domain name with the misspelling of the Complainant's Trademark was intentional attempt to create confusing similarity with the Complainant's trademarks and thus the registration was done in bad faith; and (vi) the Respondent uses the Disputed domain name in connection with a website which points to a parking webpage displaying sponsored links.
-The Complainant contends that this use is only made to attract internet traffic for commercial again and thus constitutes bad faith conduct.
+In addition to the above factual assertions, the Complainant also contends the following: - (i) the disputed domain name is confusingly similar to Complainant's Trademark; - (ii) the disputed domain name is also a clear case of "typosquatting", i.e. the disputed domain name contains an obvious misspelling of Complainant's Trademark; - (iii) the Respondent is not affiliated with the Complainant nor authorized by it in any way to use Complainant's Trademark.
+The Complainant does not carry out any activity for, nor has any business with the Respondent; - (iv) registering the disputed domain name with the misspelling (slight spelling variation) of the Complainant's Trademark was intentional attempt to create confusing similarity with the Complainant's trademarks and thus the registration was done in bad faith; and - (v) the MX records of the disputed domain name are configured.
+Therefore, the Complainant contends that the disputed domain name may be used for fraudulent purposes such as phishing.
 THE RESPONDENT: